BrianRagazzi/tmc-sm/readme.md

 4. In bootstrap VM Create a folder and download tmc-sm tar package to it.
 May have to download it from a browser and scp the tar file to the ubuntu VM
 5. Still on bootstrap VM, extract the tarfile into a folder:
   ```
-  tar -xf tmc-self-managed-1.2.0.tar -C ./tanzumc
+  tar -xvf tmc_self_managed_1.2.0.tar -C ./tanzumc
   ```
 6. Run this command to push the extracted images to harbor repo
   ```
   tanzumc/tmc-sm push-images harbor --project harbor.lab.brianragazzi.com/tmc-sm --username harboradmin@ragazzilab.com --password P@ssW0rd
   ```
-7. Docs say to the review the pushed-package-repository.json file taht was created, but you already know the values in it: repo-path and version
+7. Docs say to the review the pushed-package-repository.json file that was created, but you already know the values in it: repo-path and version